What is a Five and Dime?

 Five and Dimes

-An article in the local newspaper about the impending final days of a once-proud Canadian retailer started me down memory lane, a place I seem to hang out more and more as I get older.
+An article in the local newspaper about the final days of a once-proud Canadian retailer started me down memory lane, a place I seem to hang out more and more these days.

-The background on the story...the U.S. investor who owns Zellers' parent company Hudson’s Bay Company (another sad tale) sold the leases on all of the Zellers department stores en masse to Target Stores back in January 2011.
-Since then, Target has been busy converting the best of the Zellers' properties to Target stores.
+A bit of background is in order...the U.S. investor who owned Zellers' parent company Hudson’s Bay Company (another sad tale) sold the leases on all of the Zellers department stores en masse to Target Stores back in January 2011.
+Target then converted the best of the Zellers' properties to Target stores.
 Target has since exited Canada.